brekc/Projects-Portfolio/README.md

 Skill Highlights:

 - Collected and processed terrestrial LiDAR data of the Magnolia Bluff at Discovery Park with Riegl RiSCAN Pro (Figure 8)
-- Conducted a sUAS survey of Discovery Park and produced a structure from motion model with Pix4D (Figure 9)
+- Conducted an sUAS survey of Discovery Park and produced a structure from motion model with Pix4D (Figure 9)
 - Visualized and analyzed point cloud datasets in CloudCompare (Figure 10)

 <p align="center">